pavankakarrot/QualifyLeadAutomation/README.md

-# Lead Qualification Canvas App + Power Automate Flow
+# Lead Qualification Canvas App + Power Automate Flow (In-Progress)

 ## 📖 Overview
 This project is a **Canvas Power App integrated with Power Automate** to demonstrate a lead qualification process in Microsoft Dataverse.